Subscribe for updates from our blog so you don’t miss out:

 If your intention is to grow your business, make sure that the software is able to scale as your business grows.
 Try and anticipate your future needs.
 Good software selection will save you a lot of pain and suffering later.
 Changing internal software and process is akin to brain surgery.

-Our checklist for evaluating software
+9. A quick checklist for evaluating software

-- Write a list of what features you require for the different areas and people in your business
+- Write a list of what key features you require for the different areas and people in your business

 - Decide who needs to be involved in this process